dmlc/ps-lite/guide/README.md

 ### User defined handle

-The server nodes accept user defined handle.
-In example [e](example_e.cc), we show how to handle variable length values at server nodes.
+The server nodes accepts a user defined handle.
+In example [e](example_e.cc), we show how to accept and store variable length values at server nodes.

 ```c++
 struct MyVal {